PlantGeneticsLab/TIGER/README.md

 ***
 ## Overview
-TIGER integrats a collection of toolkits facilitating research analysis on genetics and evolution.
+TIGER integrates a collection of toolkits facilitating research analysis on genetics and evolution.
 It is a Java based program, combining efficiency and flexibility to realize high-performance computation of various types of analysis.

 ***
 ## Usage